 RMS Rhone Wreck Diving BVI

-Wreck diving BVI?
-The most famous wreck dive in the Caribbean, should not be missed.
+Wreck-diving BVI?
+The most famous wreck dive in the Caribbean should not be missed.

-She was a Royal Mail Steam Packet Company Ship, an iron-hulled steam sailor built in Southampton England.
+She was a Royal Mail Steam Packet Company Ship, an iron-hulled steam sailor built in Southampton, England.

 Both sail and propeller-driven steam engines were utilized to power the RMS Rhone.

 The oldest one had been melted down a long time ago.
-(Check out the recent Coin Issued on the Rhone with additional history info)

-BVI Wreck Diving RMS Rhone
+Wreck diving RMS Rhone

 History of the Wreck of the Rhone